Revature Donates $25,000 to HITEC in Ongoing Effort to Close the Opportunity GapAugust 10th, 2022 — Revature

 Working together to close the opportunity gap

-A valued Revature Alliance Partner since 2020, HITEC shares our vision for a world in which the opportunity gap is significantly diminished.
+A valued Revature Alliance Partner, HITEC shares our vision for a world in which the opportunity gap is significantly diminished.
 Revature and HITEC both strive to help people from diverse backgrounds and experiences—particularly individuals who may not otherwise have a chance to flourish in technology—receive opportunities to show their skills and bring their unique talents to the industry.

 But we don’t just talk about how we’re going to do it.
 We back it up, not just with hands-on training, but with financial support.